gsa-oes/office-of-evaluation-sciences/_projects/1723-increasing-ssi-uptake.md

 ---
 ## What was the challenge?

-The Social Security Administration (SSA) administers Supplemental Security Income (SSI) as a monthly benefit to people with limited income and resources who are disabled, blind, or age 65 or older.
-Survey data from the Health and Retirement Study suggest that less than 60 percent of individuals age 65 or older who are eligible for SSI receive the benefit, and administrative data from SSA suggest that uptake may be substantially lower than this.
+The Social Security Administration (SSA) administers Supplemental Security Income (SSI) as a monthly means-tested cash payment to people who have low income and assets and are disabled, blind, or age 65 or older.
+Survey data from the National Institutes of Health-supported Health and Retirement Study suggest that less than 60 percent of individuals age 65 or older who may be eligible for SSI receive the benefit, and administrative data from SSA suggest that uptake may be substantially lower.

 ## What was the program change?